-HAYTHAM KADDOURA: Running AIR 1.0 with major Tier 1 institutions has given us a good understanding of where AI adds significant value to their operations.
+HAYTHAM KADDOURA: It gave us a good understanding of where Al adds significant value to their operations.
 As a result, we realised that there is even bigger scope for the service.
-So, our innovation lab in Vienna has been working since then on making AIR even better by incorporating features that have never been seen before in the industry.
+So, our innovation lab began incorporating features that have never been seen before in the industry.
 Chief among those is Affinity.
-This is AI that learns not only from what people do - but also from what they don't do.
-It's called observational behaviour learning, and it's pretty much what we all, as human beings, do from a very young age.
+This is Al that learns not only from what people do - but also from what they don't do.
+It's called observational behaviour learning and it's pretty much what we all, as human beings, do from a very young age.

-So, let's we look at how we apply that to the reconciliations space.
-Once the records have been matched, there are 10 to 11 per cent of exceptions, on average, that need manual intervention.
-That 10 to 11 per cent represents billions of dollars of cost for institutions as well, of course, as additional risks.
-Our Al engine observes the operators, how they do the manual matching, and makes its first assessment of that data directly based on the history of what that institution has been doing, on how the records were being handled, in the past.
+We look at how we can apply that to the reconciliations space.
+Once the records have been matched, there are 10-to-11 per cent of exceptions, on average, that need manual intervention.
+That represents billions of dollars of cost for institutions, as well, of course, as additional risks.

+Our Al engine observes the operators, how they do the manual matching, and makes its first assessment of that data directly, based on the history of what that institution has been doing, on how the records were being handled in the past.
 Affinity then goes into live learning mode, observing in real time as operators change the rules and regulations, and the matching criteria.
-Applying that learning pushes up efficiency significantly - it means we are talking way beyond 98 per cent - more than a typical reconciliation platform.
+Applying that learning pushes up efficiency significantly.
+We are talking way beyond 98 per cent - more than a typical reconciliation platform.

-Reducing an 11 per cent exception rate down to two per cent has massive impact on a bank's operations, whether you're looking at capital-as-a-service or cash and liquidity management, it trickles down through most financial institutions and has an impact across different functions - because, in today's world, we're looking at many more people working from home with the increased potential that creates for errors, combined with massive growth in volumes of payments data and additional regulatory pressures.
+Reducing an 11 per cent exception rate down to two per cent has massive impact on a bank's operations.
+Whether you're looking at capital-as-a-service or cash and liquidity management, it trickles down through most financial institutions and has an impact across different functions - because, in today's world, with many more people working from home, there is increased potential for errors, combined with massive growth in volumes of payments data, not to mention additional regulatory pressures.

-AP: So, let's address the elephant in the room here...
-Al takes over tasks that were performed by people.
+TPM: So, let's address the elephant in the room here...
+AI takes over tasks that were performed by people.
 So, why not just throw a huge number of staff at this problem instead?
 HK: Doing it the old way, throwing people at it, is exceptionally difficult these days.
 It's hard to onboard them and they don't have the physical environment where they can interact with each other and validate.
 Now that workforce is heavily work-from-home oriented, that actually creates exponential problems.
 By contrast, AIR, which learns from observing behaviours, has a massive impact on speed and efficiency, and allows people to really focus on what's important - and that's the exceptions.

-What our Al takes over are the relatively mundane tasks, whereas people can be skilled up to make more meaningful and strategic contributions within institutions.
-In very few instances have I found that the introduction of Al has led to the ultimate dismissal of people; it's more about re-skilling and re-utilising them because there is a significant skills shortage across the board, especially for these operational roles.
-Whether it's us, our competitors, financial institutions, or our clients, everybody is looking for the same people.
-And everybody wants to put them to more strategic use.
-Sometimes AI is incentivising people to upskill.
+What our AI takes over are the relatively mundane tasks, so that the people can be skilled up to make more meaningful and strategic contributions within institutions.
+In very few instances have I found that the introduction of AI has led to the ultimate dismissal of people; it's more about re-skilling and re-utilising them because there is a significant skills shortage across the board, especially for these operational roles.
+Sometimes, AI is incentivising people to upskill.
 There's a generational change, too.
 Accepting mundane roles is becoming less and less attractive to younger generations.